sethmichel/Distributed-AI-Data-Infrastructure/Services/Service_B/service_b_design.md

+**Basic Design**

+todo
+- at startup, if I have local models whos metadata isn't in redis (because redis was nuked during dev for example), load their metadata in

+handler.go
+- load azure variables and make the azure client and redis client

 we need something to define the interfact of each model. model signature. it'll map values to features (redis) {
   "model_id": "credit_risk_v1",